 Who should take the exam?

-Primary responsibilities of a health care human resources professional typically includes, but may not be limited to, the following:
+Primary responsibilities of a health care human resources professional typically includes the following:

 - Demonstrates knowledge of health care and health care human resource environments, provision of medical care, and health care workforce needs

 - Adapts health care-specific human resources knowledge to their individual health care organization’s needs and goals

 - Provides strategic guidance in the interfacing of HR programs and practices to meet the overall mission and vision of the health care organization.

 - Serves as a trusted advisor and partners with organization leadership on strategic initiatives, employee relations, and communication.

 - Master’s degree or higher from an accredited college or university plus five (5) years of human resources experience in a healthcare setting* or with a provider of human resources services to the healthcare industry.